-Starting route guidance direct to the selected destination.
-The stages are omitted.

-Delete destination in question.
+- Starting route guidance direct to the selected destination.
+The stages are omitted. - Opening the detailed view of the destination in question.

-Available function buttons.
+Available function buttons

-New destination Add a new destination.
+New desti- nation Add a new destination.
 Destina- tions Adding a new destination from My des- tinations.
 Storing To store the created route in the route memory.
 Start Start route guidance.
-Calculate To update the calculated distance and estimated arrival time $^{\rm a)}$ Stop To stop active route guidance. b) ≣ Moving a stopover or a destination to another position on the list.
+Calculate To update the calculated distance and estimated arrival time. $^{\rm a)}$ Stop To stop active route guidance. ^{b)} ≣ Moving a stopover or a destination to another position on the list.
 Press and drag to move the destination.

-a) Only displayed with route guidance activated and when a destination has been added to the tour.
+^{a)} Only displayed with route guidance activated and when a destination has been added to the tour.

-b) Only displayed with route guidance activated.
+^{b)} Only displayed with route guidance activated.